Diving in Anilao, Philippines - Bluewater Dive Travel

 Book Now Button

-How to Get to anilao
+How to Get to Anilao

 Anilao is about a 3-hour drive from the Manila International Airport (MNL), also known as Ninoy Aquino International Airport.
 Several major Asian airports run flights to MNL and serve as layovers for visitors from the US and Europe.
 Once clearing customs with checked bags, divers walk outside and take a tunnel down to the left where resort shuttle drivers are waiting with signs.
 The drive out of the city is exciting and you can catch glimpses of the colorful Manila city life through the window.